VBog/Bg-Bible-References/readme.txt

 == Changelog ==

+= 2.3.2 =

+* Some PHP E~Notices fixed and some corrections for compliance to Wordpress coding standards (Thanks, versusbassz)

 = 2.3.1 =

-Allowed point instead of a colon (In.3.16-18) after first chapter number.
+* Allowed point instead of a colon (In.3.16-18) after first chapter number.

 = 2.3.0 =